 On the next screen, click “Start with Free” under the first Plan (Free – Best for students).
 WordPress has highlighted “Start with Premium” in blue, but DO NOT click on that button (which is the default button and they are trying to get you to click on it, to sign up for a paid plan), unless of course, you do want to pay for the Premium Plan.

 On the next screen, fill in your email address and enter a password and choose a language if you want (English is the default), then check your In Box.
 Activate your WordPress account by clicking on the link in your email.

 Once you have registered with WordPress, you can make your WordPress blog private by clicking on Settings in the pale blue dashboard then scrolling down the General page to Privacy then checking/ticking “Private”.

-Once you have signed up for a Blog, you will need to configure or set it up, and run it.
+Once you have signed up for a Blog, if you actually want to start blogging (or write blog posts and pages), you will need to configure or set up your Blog, and run it or maintain it.

 I have written comprehensive Guidelines on setting up and maintaining a free WordPress.com website / blog.

 Find out more here.

 Thank you for reading and respecting this information.